ABOUT US

 Ted Reed was a prominent Beaver County businessman, a scholar, and an athlete.

 Ted was born October 18, 1890, in Beaver, PA.
 After graduating in 1909 from Mercersburg Academy in Mercersburg, PA, Ted enrolled in Dartmouth College.
-He would later transfer to Princeton University, where he graduated in 1913.
-Ted played college baseball at both Dartmouth College, 1910, and Princeton University, 1912-13.
+He later transferred to Princeton University, where he graduated in 1913.
+Ted played college baseball at both Dartmouth College in 1910 and Princeton University in 1912 and 1913.

-Ted was 24 years old when he reached the major leagues as a third baseman on September 10, 1915, with the Newark Peppers of the Federal League, which was a third major league in 1914-15.
+Ted was 24 years old when he reached the major leagues as a third baseman on September 10, 1915, with the Newark Peppers of the Federal League, which was a third major league in 1914 and 1915.
 Ted played one season with the league.

-In his debut, Ted played third base against the St. Louis Terriers, with future MLB Hall of Fame pitcher Eddie Plank on the opposing roster.
-Ted would face Plank the next day, going 3-4 with an RBI.
-One of the two managers of the Newark Peppers that year was MLB Hall of Famer Bill McKechnie, who was a pinch hitter and would later play for and manage the Pittsburgh Pirates.
+In his debut, Ted played third base against the St. Louis Terriers, with MLB Hall of Fame pitcher Eddie Plank on the opposing roster.
+Ted faced Plank the next day, going 3-4 with an RBI.
+One of the two managers of the Newark Peppers that year was MLB Hall of Famer Bill McKechnie, who was a pinch hitter and later played for and managed the Pittsburgh Pirates.

-Ted played 20 games that year with 89 plate appearances and a .260 batting average.
-On September 27, 1915, Ted played the last of his 20 MLB games against the Pittsburgh Rebels in Pittsburgh's Exposition Park III.
+That season, Ted played 20 games with 89 plate appearances and a .260 batting average.
+On September 27, 1915, Ted played the last of his 20 Federal League games against the Pittsburgh Rebels in Pittsburgh's Exposition Park III.

-Ted would finish his baseball career playing in the New York State League with the 1915 Troy Trojans.
-He played in 121 games and had 429 at-bats, with 111 hits for a .259 batting average.
+Ted finished his baseball career playing in the New York State League with the 1915 Troy Trojans.
+For Troy, he played in 121 games and had 429 at-bats, with 111 hits for a .259 batting average.

-Ted served in the field artillery as a second lieutenant in World War I. He was president of the former Teledyne Standard Collapsible Tube Company in Rochester, PA.
+In World War I, Ted served in the field artillery as a Second Lieutenant.
+Later, he was president of the former Teledyne Standard Collapsible Tube Company in Rochester, PA.

 Ralph Edwin "Ted" Reed died February 16, 1959, at age 68, in Beaver, PA.